wooorm/retext-porter-stemmer/Readme.md

 });
 ```

 The above example uses retext 0.2.0, which is currently in beta.
-For an example with the stable retext, see [retext-visit@0.1.0](https://github.com/wooorm/retext-porter-stemmer/tree/0.1.0).
+For an example with the stable retext, see [retext-porter-stemmer@0.1.0](https://github.com/wooorm/retext-porter-stemmer/tree/0.1.0).

-This example also uses [retext-visit](https://github.com/wooorm/retext-visit).

 ## API